KiteSoar/KiteSoar/README.md

  ### Hi 👋  I'm Matthew

-- 🏫 A third-year Graduate Student
+- 🏫 A third-year graduate student
-- 🌱 I am currently learning Big Data Infra and Agent Framework
+- 🌱 Currently learning Data and AI
 - 🤔 Looking to participate in more open-source projects
 - 😄 Feel free to email me, looooooove to make friends
 - 📫 How to reach me：hushihao2020x@163.com